jcho-forks/CookieApp/features.md

 - the user gives a list with ingredients s/he has at home & the app gives a list of cookies to make with these things
 - gives recommandations for leftover stuff (e.g. if only egg whites are used)
 - picture gallery with cookies
+- creates a PDF/Wunderlist/Evernot with shopping list and recipes

 ## User
 - users can upload pictures of cookies